oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/impl-guidance-07-gw-advert-and-discovery.md

 To give priority to Gateways a client delays its sending of the GWINFO packet for a random time *[GWINFO Delay]*.
 If during this delay the Client receives a GWINFO packet it cancels the sending of its own GWINFO packet.

 If there is no response, the SEARCHGW packet may be retransmitted.
-In this case the time intervals between consecutive SEARCHGW packets should be increased by an exponential backoff algorithm such as that described in [[C.4 Exponential Backoff]](#c.4-exponential-backoff).
+In this case the time intervals between consecutive SEARCHGW packets should be increased by an exponential backoff algorithm such as that described in [sec](#c.4-exponential-backoff).